gussmith23/lakeroad/modules_for_importing/README.md

   standard among many Verilog tools, and the addition of include statements.

-The Verilog modules that make up the SOFA architecture.
-I needed to extract these out of various repositories so that I could convert them into the one-file-one-module format that Verilator expects.
+It is of utmost importance that these modifications do not change the functionality of the modules.